georchestra/geofence/georchestra.md

 By default, **GeoFence** allows you to restrict layer visibility on a static geometry (aka "static geofencing").
 You can add this constraint into the rule definition itself (rule type is "LIMIT").

 In geOrchestra, you can extend this by setting a geometry to each user in LDAP (aka "dynamic geofencing").
-If a user has a geometry in his LDAP record, all layers (or a subset) can be restricted to that geometry, by defining only one rule.
+If a user has a geometry in his LDAP record, a layer may be restricted to this dynamic geometry, by defining a single rule.

 **VERY Important:** Note that the geometry is defined as a WKT geometry.
 The WKT projection has to be the same as the native projection of the filtered layer(s) into GeoServer.
 Otherwise the rule won't be correctly applied.